Why Montréal is among the world’s happiest cities

-We’ve all known it for years, but now it’s official: Montréal was voted the happiest city in North America by the Knight Frank Company, who compile an annual city wellbeing list.
-That makes us No. 9 in the entire world, ahead of Toronto, London, Tokyo—even New York City.
-Locals will tell you right away that there’s buckets of joie de vivre in this metropolis—but it’s more than just a feeling in the air.
+Montréal is one of the happiest cities in the world (and has indeed been recognized as the happiest in North America in the past!), and we think we know why.
+Locals will tell you right away that there’s buckets of joie de vivre in this metropolis — but it’s more than just a feeling in the air.
 Montréal works hard at its fun-loving.
 We live to laugh, and we’re serious about it!
-From open-mic nights to giant comedy festivals to a hot-hot drag scene and of course, world-famous circus, here are a few reasons Montréal is a joy.
+From open-mic nights to comedy clubs to a hot-hot drag scene and of course, world-famous circus, here are a few reasons Montréal is a joy.

 Guffaw graduates